dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR25.md

 #### 13.3.3 Terminating or Closing a Dialog Box

-A dialog box must be terminated—or closed—when it is no longer needed and the end user wants to return to the drawing area.
+A dialog box must be terminated — or closed — when it is no longer needed and the end user wants to return to the drawing area.
 The `done_dialog` function is used to indicate that the dialog box can be terminated.
 You commonly add this function as the last part of the AutoLISP expression assigned to the action attribute of a button tile such as OK or Cancel that terminates a dialog box.
 Before `done_dialog` is executed, you want to make sure you get the value of any tiles or tile attribute values by using the `get_tile` or `get_attr` function.

 NOTE: The OK and Cancel buttons defined in the predefined subassemblies automatically execute (done_dialog 1) and (done_dialog 0), respectively, when the button is clicked. `done_dialog` needs to be executed only for tiles that close a dialog box.